 —Keisha Payson, Assistant Director of Sustainability

 Each October since 2001, twenty-two of the residence halls are challenged to reduce their energy usage from the 1st through the 31st.
-They are divided into three brackets: first-year dorms, college houses, and upper dorms, and work within those brackets to reduce energy more than any of their peers.
-Overall, the focus is on collective energy reduction, but many students get much more excited about trying to be the most energy efficient first-year dorm, college house, or upper dorm.
+They are divided into three brackets: first-year residence halls, college houses, and upperclass housing, and work within those brackets to reduce energy more than any of their peers.
+Overall, the focus is on collective energy reduction, but many students get much more excited about trying to be the most energy efficient in their bracket.
 Prizes are awarded to the residences that reduce their energy by the highest percentage.

-At this time, Bowdoin's metering system allows for Chamberlain, Coles Tower, Howard Hall, Stowe Hall, Stowe House Inn, and 52 Harpswell to compete as the Upper Dorms.
-All other Upper Dorms and Apartments are metered through CMP and are not yet able to compete with their peers.
+At this time, Bowdoin's metering system allows for Chamberlain, Coles Tower, Howard Hall, Stowe Hall, Stowe House Inn, and 52 Harpswell to compete as the Upperclass housing.
+All other Upperclass housing is metered through CMP and are not yet able to compete with their peers.

-The biggest things students can do to help their dorm win--in October and beyond--are:
+The biggest things students can do to help their dorm win--during the competition and beyond--are:

 - Flip off the lights when not in use